 If this is the first time you’re experiencing sensitivity, make an appointment with a dentist.
 A dental facility will check the health of your teeth and search for potential problems like loose fillings, recessed gums, or cavities.

-The dentist can even perform the check-up when you go for a routine dental cleaning.
+The dentist can even perform a check-up when you go for routine dental cleaning.
 The dentist will clean your teeth while doing a visual exam.
 Diagnosis may require the healthcare professional to touch your teeth using specialized instruments.
 In some cases, the dentist might order you to get an X-ray to rule out cavities as a cause.